baltasarromero/lma-nft-marketplace-event-indexer/readme.md

 ## General info

-This project is a node js event indexer targeted to the nft-marketplace implemented for the LimeAcademy Bootcamp see: https://github.com/baltasarromero/lma-nft-marketplacesimple
+This project is a node js event indexer targeted to the nft-marketplace implemented for the LimeAcademy Bootcamp see: [NFT Marketplace](https://github.com/baltasarromero/lma-nft-marketplacesimple)

 This indexer listens and stores in a PostgreSQL database the following events:
   - ListingCreated